AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2026/2026-04-22-startup-versus-big-tech-good-bad-ugly/startup-versus-big-tech-good-bad-ugly.md

 > Startup Equity is Monopoly Money

 Base salaries are lower.
 Bonuses are rare.
 Stock options sound exciting until you realise that you need an IPO to see any of it.

 Most exercise windows are short enough that leaving early means walking away from everything that you are "promised".
 You have no control over dilution or what kind of exit the company pursues.

 ## Startups: The Ugly

 ### Money Problems

 Several startups I worked at had payroll problems.
 Salaries were delayed for months on end.

-Holidays cancelled because of a deadline that had to be met or the company would fold.
+Holidays were cancelled because of a deadline that had to be met or the company would fold.
 It wasn't pretty.

 ### Most of them fail

 This is not a hot take.
 Startups fail.
-The earlier they are in the lifescycle, higher the risk.
+The earlier they are in the lifecycle, the higher the risk.
 You can do everything right and still find yourself out of a job because the runway ran out.

 You might have little to show when the company folds.